Launch vehicle: General information

+The Challenges of Outer Space (1955) presented by Wernher von Braun.

-Orbital spaceflight requires a satellite or spacecraft payload to be accelerated to very high velocity.
+Orbital spaceflight requires a satellite or spacecraft payload to be accelerated to high velocity.
 In the vacuum of space, reaction forces must be provided by the ejection of mass, resulting in the rocket equation.
 The physics of spaceflight are such that rocket stages are typically required to achieve the desired orbit.

 Expendable launch vehicles are designed for one-time use, with boosters that usually separate from their payload and disintegrate during atmospheric reentry or on contact with the ground.
 In contrast, reusable launch vehicles are designed to be recovered intact and launched again.
-The Falcon 9 is an example of a reusable launch vehicle.
+The SpaceX Falcon 9 is an example of a reusable launch vehicle.
 As of 2023, all reusable launch vehicles that were ever operational have been partially reusable, meaning some components are recovered and others are not.
 This usually means the recovery of specific stages, usually just the first stage, but sometimes specific components of a rocket stage may be recovered while others are not.
 The Space Shuttle, for example, recovered and reused its solid rocket boosters, the Space Shuttle orbiter that also acted as a second stage, and the engines used by the core stage (the RS-25, which was located at the back of the orbiter), however the fuel tank that the engines sourced fuel from, which was separate from the engines, was not reused.

 For example, the European Space Agency is responsible for the Ariane V, and the United Launch Alliance manufactures and launches the Delta IV and Atlas V rockets.